AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 node([attr="value"]) > edge(*) > node(.has-selection) { color: blue; }
 ```

-### Datasets
+### Datasets with Multiple Graphs

 Datasets may contain multiple graphs.
-The following examples show how graph-based selection can be expressed.
+The following examples show how selection can be expressed for these scenarios.
 The descendent combinator, a blank space, is used between selected graphs and their descendent nodes or edges.

 ```css
 graph(...) node(...) > edge(...) > node(...) { property: value; }